-If you are asking yourself this same question, with love and compassion, I highly suggest you take the same linked test and also self evaluate your life.
+If you feel that addiction may have taken control on your life, with love and compassion, I highly suggest you take the same linked test and also self evaluate your life.
 Alcohol, or any substance we over consume, can be detrimental to our health and well-being.
 It can also has a negative impact on your life.
 Some people who may be struggling with alcohol addictions may need someone to help register them into a center.
 The individual may not want to go, but often going to these places can turn people’s lives around for the better.
 I know how common every day drinkers are in society today, but just because we are like everyone else, doesn’t mean we don’t have an addiction.
 It could very well mean “we all” have an addiction.
 Out of love, I hope that everyone who might feel this inkling from overdoing any substance visit this link first!

 2. WHY do I always want to drink wine?

 So if I’m not addicted to the wine, why am I having a hard time stopping drinking?